ministryofjustice/fb-automated-tests/readme.md

 ### Linting

 We use ESLint to lint our JavaScript code.

-To run linting, use:
+To run linting (without running the automation tests), use:

 ```sh
 npm run lint
 ```

-To ensure tests are kept simple and easy to read, we extend our `.eslintrc` with a few rules such as the [Cyclomatic Complexity](https://eslint.org/docs/rules/complexity) and [max-depth](https://eslint.org/docs/rules/max-depth) rules.
+To ensure tests are kept simple and easy to read, we extend our `.eslintrc` with a few rules such as the [Cyclomatic Complexity](https://eslint.org/docs/rules/complexity) and [max-depth](https://eslint.org/docs/rules/max-depth) rules and [ava recommended rules](https://github.com/avajs/eslint-plugin-ava).
 Most rules however are defined in [eslint-config-fb](https://github.com/ministryofjustice/eslint-config-fb).

 ### CircleCI